j1mmie/unspoken/README.md

 Pack network messages more efficiently.
 Compress keyed objects into indexed arrays.
 Decompress arrays back into usable objects.
 Unspoken is compatible with [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp)'s [Contractless Resolvers](https://github.com/neuecc/MessagePack-CSharp#use-indexed-keys-instead-of-string-keys-contractless)

-Unspoken w/ MessagePack is more space efficient than Protobufs, and it's easier to use.
-No compilers or generated code required.
+Unspoken w/ MessagePack is a low-dependency, space efficient alternative to Protobufs, and it's easy to use.
+No compilers, transformers, or code generators required.

 It's particularly useful when de/serializing data for quick network messages, like in multiplayer games and other socket-server applications.